lhern207/BreazeHome-Project-AngularJS-FrontEnd/README.txt

-This directory includes my contributions to the BreazeHome4.0 Project.
+This repository includes my contributions to the BreazeHome4.0 Project.

 BreazeHome4.0 is a real estate website found at: https://breazehome.com/